TheRenegadeCoder/sample-programs-website/docs/projects/lcs/c/index.md

 {% endraw %}

-LCS in C was written by:
+L[C](https://sampleprograms.io/languages/c)S in [C](https://sampleprograms.io/languages/c) was written by:

 - LezendarySandwich

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 20 2019 12:31:44.
 The solution was first committed on Oct 20 2019 11:56:37.
 As a result, documentation below may be outdated.